LAJI values complex and nuanced storytelling to inspire human change and diplomacy.

 "For me, the recognition of Israel is a story of two friends—one, a small businessman, imploring the other, the most powerful leader on earth, to listen to the story of a people who wanted and deserved the safety and self-determination of a sovereign nation."

-An intercultural communication leader, Judith facilitates strategic development and community building with universities, museums, national parks, organizations, and business leaders in the US, UK, Israel, and Japan.
-Judith transformed Los Alamos history exhibits to include Jewish refugee, Japanese, and other underrepresented voices and untold stories for the first time—and delivered historic atomic legacy proclamations from Los Alamos to Hiroshima and Nagasaki.
-Judith founded LAJI in partnership with Clifton Truman Daniel to combat hate, racism, and antisemitism through cultural partnership, global dialogue, and diplomacy.
+An intercultural communication leader, Judith facilitates strategic change with universities, museums, national parks, organizations, and business leaders in the US, UK, Israel, and Japan.
+With her museum communication expertise, Judith transformed Los Alamos history exhibits to include Jewish, refugee, Japanese, Native American, and other untold stories for the first time.

 LAJI NON-PROFIT FISCAL AGENT